Solutions of massive gravity theories in constant scalar invariant geometries: Solutions of the field equations

-Let us mention that trivial flat solutions also occurs during the discussion of the field equations, for instance we meet the solution with $a=b=0$, corresponding to the flat space \footnote{This emphasises the obvious fact that a Bianchi $I$ is a solution, always corresponds to a flat space, flat space may also appear as a Bianchi $II$ model.} ; we shall not insist anymore on such solutions. \subsubitem{ $\star$ NMG: } We also obtain three types of solutions; two of Petrov type $N$:
+Let us mention that trivial flat solutions also occur as solutions of the field equations, for instance we find a solution with $a=b=0$, corresponding to the flat space\footnote{This emphasises the fact that Bianchi $I$ is always a solution, it simply corresponds to a flat space, but flat space may also appear as a Bianchi $II$ model.
+In the same way anti-de Sitter space can be seen as a Bianchi $VIII$ space but, locally, also as Bianchi $III$ model.} ; we shall not insist anymore on such solutions. \subsubitem{ $\star$ NMG: } We also obtain three types of solutions; two of Petrov type $N$:

 and a third one of Petrov type $II$ :